xlwings/xlwings/README.md

 *Note that xlwings works with every Python installation but then you need to manually install [pywin32](http://sourceforge.net/projects/pywin32/) which can sometimes be a bit troublesome.

-## Give it a try!
-Download the zip file (button at the top) and follow the two steps above.
-Open the `example.xlsm` and try the examples.
-Note that the only files needed to run the example are: `example.xlsm`, `example.py` and `xlwings.py`.

 ## Developing the Excel tool

 On the developer side, xlwings is equally easy: